lloyd/JSONSelect/JSONSelect.md

   * `*` -- the universal type selector
   * `.foo` -- Class selectors, which match against object keys
   * `."a string"` -- Class selectors, but quoted as JSON-strings
-  * Several structural psuedo-classes:
+  * Several structural pseudo-classes:
-    * `:root` - the root psuedo class
+    * `:root` - the root pseudo class
     * `:nth-child()` - the nth-child class that matches object values and array elements
     * `:nth-last-child()` - the inverse of `:nth-child()`
     * `:first-child` - the first child of an array or object
     * `:last-child` - the last child of an array or object
     * `:only-child` - the only child of an array or object
-    * `:empty` - the empty psuedo class matching arrays or objects without children
+    * `:empty` - the empty pseudo class matching arrays or objects without children
   * `string, number` -- a grouping operator
   * `object string` -- a descendant combinator